wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 > Note: if the sender specifies the transaction fee more than the minimum of 1.045 WAVES, the remainder will be returned to them even if all stages are successfully completed.

-If the Invoke Script transaction fails after the calculations' complexity exceeds the threshold for saving failed transactions:
+If the Invoke Script transaction fails after the computations' complexity exceeds the threshold for saving failed transactions:
 * If the callable function execution fails, then the sender pays 0.005 + 0.002 + 0.004 = 0.011 WAVES.
 The unused fee of 1.034 WAVES is returned.
 * If all operations of the callable function within the complexity of 4000 are completed, but one of the asset scripts denied the transaction, the sender also pays 0.004 WAVES for each asset script actually executed.
 For example, if the first asset script returned `false` or failed, and the second asset script has not started execution, then the sender pays 0.005 + 0.002 + 0.004 + 0.004 × 1 = 0.015 WAVES.
 The unused fee of 1.030 WAVES is returned.